dmitrinesterenko/sample_phoenix_elasticbeanstalk/README.md

 that create the necessary elastic beanstalk roles, users, groups and elastic beanstalk permissions to your account.
 Well to my account right now.

-This is about learning what is absolutely necessary if I am starting with a fresh AWS account
+The scripts in `scripts/aws/iam` are about learning what is absolutely necessary if I am starting with a fresh AWS account and I want to deploy with Elastic Beanstalk to AWS.

 ```sh
 source ./scripts/iam/commands.sh